Start Exploring

 Located on the shores of Lake Tana, Bahir Dar is one of Ethiopia’s prettiest towns, with tree-lined avenues and picturesque lake views.
 The lake itself is dotted with 14th-century island monasteries, such as Ura Kidan Mihret and Azwa Mariam, which house priceless treasures like ancient crosses and crowns.

-A boat cruise across the lake is a must, offering a peaceful and fascinating journey to these sacred sites.
+A boat cruise across the lake is a must, offering a peaceful journey to these sacred sites.
 While in Bahir Dar, make time to visit the Blue Nile Falls (Tis Issat), about 30km downstream.
 Known as ‘The Great Smoke,’ these roaring falls are particularly breathtaking during the rainy season, with water cascading over a width of 400 metres.

 The Simien Mountains: a luxury wilderness experience

 For nature lovers and adventurers, the Simien Mountains are a must-see.
-This UNESCO World Heritage Site boasts jagged peaks, deep valleys, and endemic wildlife like the Gelada baboons and Ethiopian wolves.
+This UNESCO World Heritage Site boasts jagged peaks, deep valleys, and endemic wildlife like the gelada baboons and Ethiopian wolves.

-I’ll never forget watching the sunrise over these rugged landscapes, with the calls of Geladas echoing in the distance—it’s an experience that stays with you long after you’ve left.
+I’ll never forget watching the sunrise over these rugged landscapes, with the calls of geladas echoing in the distance—it’s an experience that stays with you long after you’ve left.

 Where to stay in the Simien Mountains: